 A square and compasses joined together are one of the most recognizable symbols of Freemasonry all over the world.

 The Square at the bottom forms a 90-degree angle.
-Each leg of the compass faces a different direction and the letter ‘G’ engraved in the middle.
+Each leg of the compass faces a different direction and the letter ‘G’ is (sometimes) engraved in the middle.

 Also, the American Freemason square has equal length on both ‘legs’.
 Nevertheless, the meaning and teachings derived from the symbol are still the same.

 The square is a builder’s square that was used in Masonry to ensure that bricks are squarely aligned to prevent crowding.
 It has two flat-edged metal, or wooden arms joined together to form a 90-degree angle or, in other words, a right angle.

 In Freemasonry, the square is a symbol of morality and honesty.
 It symbolizes our ability to use the teachings of morality and conscience to test how right our actions are.

 The square also symbolizes the ‘Golden Rule’ in fair dealings with others.
 A golden rule is a fundamental principle that should be followed to ensure success in general or in a particular activity.

 To deal with someone squarely is to treat someone with fairness and honesty as we would like to be treated.